NBISweden/workshop-reproducible-research/docs/docker.md

 # Set up
 This tutorial depends on files from the course Bitbucket repo.
 Take a look at the [intro](tutorial_intro.md) for instructions on how to set it up if you haven't done so already.
 Then open up a terminal and go to `reproducible_research_course/docker`.

+!!! attention
+    Docker images tend to take up quite a lot of space.
+In order to do all the exercises in this tutorial you need to have ~10 GB available.

 ## Install Docker
 First we need to install Docker.
 This is quite straightforward on macOS or Windows and a little more cumbersome on Linux.
 Note that Docker runs as root, which means that you have to have sudo privileges on your computer in order to install or run Docker.